 We're all occasionally guilty of eating a bad Louisville breakfast.
 I'll admit that I love breakfast burritos from McDonalds, biscuits and gravy from Dairy Queen, and stacks of pancakes with boysenberry syrup from IHOP.
 However, when I'm in the mood for a real breakfast--a breakfast my grandma would be proud of--I head out to one of these locally-owned Louisville breakfast restaurants.

-With choices like the Breakfast Manhattan ("a generous portion of pot roast and gravy atop two thick buttermilk pancakes") and the South of the Border Omelet ("chorizo sausage and white cheddar cheese with a side of sour cream and salsa"), breakfast at Toast on Market redefines the meal as you know it.
+With choices like the The King (peanut butter, bananas, honey, and cream cheese stuffed inside two slices of brioche) and the South of the Border Omelet ("chorizo sausage and white cheddar cheese with a side of sour cream and salsa"), breakfast at Toast on Market redefines the meal as you know it.
 Toast has locations in both Louisville and New Albany, both on Market.

 Sundays are big for breakfast joints all over town, but every day seems to be Sunday at Wild Eggs.
 There is always a wait at Wild Eggs, but the wait is worth it--Wild Eggs has one of the most diverse breakfast menus of any Louisville breakfast restaurant.
 Top that off with big portions and reasonable prices, and you can understand why people are always waiting to eat at Wild Eggs.